Flomp/wanderer/docs/src/content/docs/use/statistics.md

 description: Where can I find statistics and how are they derived?
 ---

-wanderer can you show you a wide range of useful statistics about your latest adventures.
-Head over to the profile page (`/profile`) to get started. wanderer derives the values for your statistics from the [summit logs](/use/summit-logs) of your trails.
+<span class="-tracking-[0.075em]">wanderer</span> can you show you a wide range of useful statistics about your latest adventures.
+Head over to the profile page (`/profile`) to get started. <span class="-tracking-[0.075em]">wanderer</span> derives the values for your statistics from the [summit logs](/use/summit-logs) of your trails.
 So make sure to add some entries with GPS data beofre proceeding.

 ![Statistics](../../../assets/guides/wanderer_stats.gif)